-Buy vs Lease dilemma is faced by most of the entrepreneurs.
-The decision on whether to buy or lease is dependent on number of factors such as duration for which such an asset would be required, the returns that the business will generate on the asset, type of asset and related technological developments etc. This difference is especially important when businesses look at capital intensive assets such as property, machinery, land etc.
+Buy vs Lease dilemma is faced by most entrepreneurs.
+The decision on whether to buy or lease is dependent on a number of factors such as the duration for which such an asset would be required, the returns that the business will generate on the asset, the type of asset and related technological developments, etc. This difference is especially important when businesses look at capital-intensive assets such as property, machinery, land, etc.

 Buy Vs. Lease an Asset